Freight Shipping from El Paso to Cleveland

 How much does it cost to ship freight from El Paso to Cleveland?

-Full truckload (FTL) rates from El Paso, TX to Cleveland, OH currently range from $4,257-$5,247 for a standard dry van load over the 1,980-mile route.
+Full truckload (FTL) rates from El Paso, TX to Cleveland, OH currently range $4,257-$5,247 (roughly $2.18-$2.66 per mile over 1,980 miles).
 LTL shipments typically cost $1,289-$2,083 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from El Paso to Cleveland?